A peek at NovaBay Pharmaceuticals Inc. (NBY): Who has invested in It?

 NovaBay Pharmaceuticals Inc. (NBY): Who are the competitors?

-The company’s main competitors (and peers) include SIGA Technologies Inc. (SIGA) that is trading 45.49% up over the past 12 months and Johnson & Johnson (JNJ) that is 26.41% higher over the same period.
-Short interest in the company’s stock has risen 15.55% from the last report on Feb 11, 2021 to stand at a total of 0.86 million short shares sold with a short interest ratio of 0.12.
+The company’s main competitors (and peers) include SIGA Technologies Inc. (SIGA) that is trading 31.26% up over the past 12 months and Johnson & Johnson (JNJ) that is 17.06% higher over the same period.
+Short interest in the company’s stock has fallen -18.41% from the last report on Mar 14, 2021 to stand at a total of 1.02 million short shares sold with a short interest ratio of 0.12.